WaterMApp/AndroidApp/README.md

 Instead, Node.js provides this information to the App as Json Object.

 ## Prototype
-Here the images of the prototype ealized by our team.
+Here the images of the prototype realized by our team.
 ### Sender